 Even the demand for consumer goods like Scotch-Brite sponges saw an increase as people became more conscious about health and cleanliness and preferred to keep their homes and workplaces cleaned.
 In March and April, the sale of aerosol disinfectants jumped 230.5% and multipurpose cleaners 109.1% in March and April 2020, research firm Nielsen reported.
 There was even an increase in the demand for cat litter and grilling necessities that increased huge sales in the supermarkets.

-With everything under lockdown, shops closed, and nothing to do, people switched to streaming services that offered them a chance to do something other than dreading what would happen to them.
+Experts at TrueHab, a travel website told that with everything under lockdown, shops closed, and nothing to do, people switched to streaming services that offered them a chance to do something other than dreading what would happen to them.
 Netflix, HBO Max, Disney Plus, Hulu, and Amazon Prime Video are some of the streaming services that made fortunes during the pandemic.
 For those who were not so interested in staying fit or wanted to acquire a new skill or hobby, entertainment was the best option for them, and it was reported that 16 million people made accounts during the first three months of lockdown only on Netflix.
 As customers had more entertainment options, including sports that were shut down due to the virus, and they just had to switch on the movie or series of their choice.

 Other industries that profited from lockdown and this pandemic included the communications as well as fitness products industry.
 The need to remain connected with the world made people download communication apps while those who were tired of lazing around ordered fitness equipment online to remain fit and healthy, even after eating their favorite foods.
 While on one hand, the coronavirus made everyone stay at home and away from the world; there were thousands of workers who worked day and night to ensure a regular supply of food, medical supplies, and other items and ended up with unexpected profits.